NVIDIA/NVFlare/examples/xgboost/README.md

 ```
 bash train_config_gen.sh
 ```
+To be specific, this script calls the python script `./utils/prepare_train_config.py`.
+The arguments are:
+- site_num: total number of sites
+- nthread: nthread parameter for xgboost, this is set according to system resource
+- size_total: total number of instances, for HIGGS dataset it is 11 million
+- size_valid: validation size, for the experiments here, it is 1 million, indicating the first 1 million instances will be used as standalone validation set.
+- split_method: how to split the dataset, can be uniform, linear, square, and exponential
-This will generate data splits for two client sizes: 5 and 20, and 3 split conditions: uniform, linear, and square.
+- lr_mode: whether to use uniform or scaled shrinkage This will generate data splits for two client sizes: 5 and 20, and 3 split conditions: uniform, square, and exponential.
+Users can further customize it for more experiments.
+> **_NOTE:_** The generated train config files will be stored in the folder `./train_configs`, and will be used by job_configs by specifying it with `config_fed_client.json`

 ### Prepare job configs under various training schemes
 ```
 OPTION to consider: